joergmlpts/inat_photos/README.md

 specified as a number between 0 and 1.0 or as a percentage.
 The default is 0.95 or 95%.

-### Option -b, --bypass_cache

-By default, `inat_photo.py` caches iNaturalist observations for 8 hours before they will be loaded again.
-Options `-b` and `--bypass_cache` instruct `inat_photo.py` to bypass the cache and issue api calls to re-load iNaturalist observations.

 ### Option -c, --captions

 Options `-c` and `--captions` instructs `inat_photo.py` to pull identifications